 Overglazes and Underglazes

 Glazes can be laid on top of each other to create even more effects.
 This is called overglazing.
 Some "overglazes" are simply other glazes that are applied on top of another unfired glaze that will mature at the same temperature.
 True overglazes may also be applied after the base glaze has already been fired.
-These overglazes will require the ware to go through a third firing, at a lower temperature than the base glaze was fired to.
+These overglazes will require the ware to go through a third firing, at a lower temperature than the base glaze to.

 Underglazes are not glazes themselves, but are colorants applied to unfired bisqueware (greenware) before an overglaze is applied (usually the overglaze is transparent to really let the colors of the underglaze shine through).
 Underglazes provide the flexibility for a huge range of creativity.
 Firstly, there's the range of colours you can use, as you can mix the underglazes to get your perfect shade.
 With underglazes you have the opportunity to paint your own detailed designs and patterns.
 You can even use the underglazes like watercolors, as when you're painting straight onto a rough clay surface, there's less chance of the glazes slipping.

 03 of 04

 Slips and Engobes